HL7NZ/nzf/input/pagecontent/glossary-234234.md

 CMI – Consumer Medicines Information, usually a pamphlet of information to be given to consumers at the point of prescribing or dispensing

-combination medicine – medicine with more than one formulation in a pack, more than one type of device in a pack, or a mix of medicine and device in a pack. e.g. levonorgestrel 50 microgram + ethinyloestradiol 30 microgram tablet [18 tablets] (&) levonorgestrel 75 microgram + ethinyloestradiol 40 microgram tablet [15 tablets] (&) levonorgestrel 125 microgram + ethinyloestradiol 30 microgram tablet [30 tablets] (&) inert substance tablet [21 tablets], 84 [3 x 28 tablets] (cf. compound and simple medicines)
+combination medicine – medicine with more than one dose-form in a pack, more than one type of device in a pack, or a mix of medicine and device in a pack. e.g. levonorgestrel 50 microgram + ethinyloestradiol 30 microgram tablet [18 tablets] (&) levonorgestrel 75 microgram + ethinyloestradiol 40 microgram tablet [15 tablets] (&) levonorgestrel 125 microgram + ethinyloestradiol 30 microgram tablet [30 tablets] (&) inert substance tablet [21 tablets], 84 [3 x 28 tablets] (cf. compound and simple medicines)

-compound medicine – medicine with two or more active ingredients, with one formulation in a pack e.g. paracetamol 500 mg + metoclopramide 5 mg tablet, 60 tablets(cf. combination and simple medicine)
+compound medicine – medicine with two or more active ingredients, with one dose-form in a pack e.g. paracetamol 500 mg + metoclopramide 5 mg tablet, 60 tablets(cf. combination and simple medicine)

 CSV – Comma Separated Values, a file format for exporting and import of data tables